 Per the Center for Integrated Healthcare, meth reduces inhibitions and may result in people having unsafe sex or sharing needles, thus increasing the chances of contracting hepatitis B or C and HIV/AIDS.

 Meth users eventually experience formication — hallucinations that small insects or mites are under their skin.
-Believing these mind alterations are real, a person who uses meth will pick their skin in an effort to get rid of these insects.
+Believing these mind alterations are real, a person who uses meth will pick their skin to get rid of these insects.
 This often results in bloody sores that do not easily heal.

 Negative health outcomes from meth are not limited to the body.
 Constant or long-term meth use also changes the brain.